 Unfortunately, this isn’t true, which is a shame, because it’s a great analogy for intentional living.

 There is no finish line.
 Living with intention means being in constant communication with yourself, deciding what’s working (and what’s not) and making small adjustments every day.

 It’s hard work but it’s the best kind—creating a life you truly love.

 FREE INTENTIONAL LIVING CHALLENGE

-If you want to take the next step towards intentional living, then I invite you to join my free challenge!
+If you want to take the next step towards intentional living, then I invite you to join With Intention.

 Stop living on auto-pilot and start living on purpose. ✨

 How do you feel about your ‘why’?
 Are you ready for a change in direction or are you happy where you’re going?
-(Maybe it’s just about those daily decisions now!)
 How are you living with intention today?
 Let me know in the comments! x